Mohamedfouda7/saddoon/README.md

 Each lesson has its own secret number, which the teacher gives to students who have passed the previous lessons.

 The beginning of each lesson contains a piece of reading or a conversation that the student can read or listen to!
+Then the student can enter the second stage, which is the test, with the possibility of returning to listen or read the text again.

+After the test, the student can know the result of the test and know the correct answers from the wrong answers.

+Then move on to the review part, which is a group of important words to listen to how they are pronounced.

+The application contains a wide range of different exercises, such as listening texts, meanings of words, rearranging the letters of words, and pronouncing words.

 [Screenshot_1682670731](https://user-images.githubusercontent.com/49006734/235097743-3b7fb9c9-b1ef-4026-9d56-88a1ba299c87.png)
 ![Screenshot_1682670719](https://user-images.githubusercontent.com/49006734/235097763-f2a4c32a-362e-4102-a174-7ef442fcd058.png)
 ![Screenshot_1682670715](https://user-images.githubusercontent.com/49006734/235097772-08a7bcfb-98c2-4962-96b7-e228abb625df.png)